turingschool/front-end-curriculum/lessons/module-1/js-intro-to-unit-testing.md

 <section class="checks-for-understanding">
 ### Wrap Up

-In your Pair Project channel, share your answers to the following with the group:
+In your journal or notebook, reflect on the following:

-* Why is testing your code important? ⬅️ _Popular Interview Question!_
+* What are the benefits to testing your code?
-* What is the TDD process?
+* What is the Red/Green testing workflow?
+Why do we use this process?
-* In the Paired Project project:
-  - What are the smallest pieces of functionality?
-  - How could you write tests for that functionality?

-**Note:** You are not required to test anything on the Paired Project, this is just an exercise to push your thinking on how it _can_ be applied.
+* What is Mocha?
+What is Chai?
+Write an example of the code that comes from Chai.
+* How do we export something from a file for testing?
+* How do we import something into another file for testing?

 </section>

+## Extra Stuff
+If your curiosity is piqued - read [this article](https://techcrunch.com/2020/02/04/iowa-caucus-app-disaster/).

+- What were the consequences of this app not working as expected?
+- What kind of pressure can you imagine the engineering team who built this were under, while developing the app?
+- What lessons do you think the company and engineering team learned from this?